keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

-Recall from the previous section, contexts share two qualities: that they produce a term, and that they have effects which determine how the term is produced.
+Recall from the previous section, contexts share two characteristics: that they produce a term, and that they have effects which determine how the term is produced.
 After abstracting effects, contexts do not expose an obvious shared interface to extract the term.
 Consider the following definitions for `Option[A]`, `Either[X, A]`, and `List[A]`:

 **`Option[A]`** is the effect of presence, absence, or _optionality_ of an instance of term `A`: